 Each special adds around £20 extra onto my monthly subscription.
 That’s fine if it’s one extra book every so often, but as noted there have been three so far over the past six months – so that’s one every other month.
 How many more of these specials are going to be added to the subscription?

-What also doesn’t help is the fact that the payment dates are creeping forward each month.
-Initially these payments were being taken mid-month, but now they’re happening at the beginning of the month – not ideal if you originally timed them around a specific date (pay day etc).
+What also doesn’t help is the fact that the payment dates creep forward each month.
+Initially these payments were being taken mid-month, but as they work on a 28-day process, now they’re happening at the beginning of the month – not ideal if you originally timed them around a specific date (pay day etc).

 And then there’s the latest problem…